argonautproject/questionnaire/source/pages/static.md

 {% include examplebutton_default.html example="example-fetch_qr_p1" b_title = "Chained Search on QuestionnaireResponses by Patient Race" %}

+### Examples and Reference Implementation

+Examples of Questionnaires and QuestionnaireResponses which demonstrate use of many of the the extensions and supported elements and question types can be found on the [Argonaut Questionnaire Profile] and [Argonaut QuestionnaireResponse Profile] page.
+In addition, the [Argonaut Questionnaire Test Renderer]    simulates of the static form workflow.

 ### Amending and Revising Forms

 #### End User wishes to go back and revise an answer to Question
 {:.no_toc}

-For static forms this is a rendering issue for the Form Filler which may allow the user to go back and change answer prior to submitting the form.
+For static forms this is a rendering issue for the Client Application which may allow the user to go back and change answer prior to submitting the form.
 Retrieving and resuming or correcting a form is currently out of scope for Argonaut Questionnaire but is covered in the [SDC (Structured Data Capture)] implementation Guide.

 #### Answer in Error and Needs to be Reentered
 {:.no_toc}

-If the  answer is ‘wrong” and needs to be reentered, it is the function of the form filler to prompt the end user to re-answer the question.
+If the  answer is ‘wrong” and needs to be reentered, it is the function of the Client Application to prompt the end user to re-answer the question.
 For example, if an answer is incomplete or incorrectly formatted such as a date or telephone number.
 How this done is out of scope for Argonaut Questionnaire.

 #### Technical Error
 {:.no_toc}